 ‘A quality of being beautiful and delightful in a way that seems remote from daily life.’

-Adventure does indeed take us to places that seem remote from daily life, full of new joys and discoveries (or dangers).
+Fantasy does indeed often take us to places that seem remote from daily life, full of new joys and discoveries (or dangers).
 In Frodo’s adventures, he finds both the dazzling land of the elves, Lothlorien, and the foul, stinking lands of Mordor where the story’s villain resides.

 Adventure means ‘an unusual and exciting or daring experience’, as well as ‘excitement associated with danger or the taking of risks.’
 [You can brainstorm a profile of an adventurer or other character in the ‘Character section of Now Novel.]